CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Abstract

 \section{Abstract}

 Learning continuous image representations is recently gaining popularity for image super-resolution (SR) because of its ability to reconstruct high-resolution images with arbitrary scales from low-resolution inputs.
 Existing methods mostly ensemble nearby features to predict the new pixel at any queried coordinate in the SR image.
-Such a local ensemble suffers from some limitations: i) it has no learnable parameters and it neglects the similarity of the visual features; ii) it has a limited receptive field and cannot ensemble relevant features in a large field which are important in an image; iii) it inherently has a gap with real camera imaging since it only depends on the coordinate.
+Such a local ensemble suffers from some limitations: i) it has no learnable parameters and it neglects the similarity of the visual features; ii) it has a limited receptive field and cannot ensemble relevant features in a large field which are important in an image.
 To address these issues, this paper proposes a \textbf{c}ontinuous \textbf{i}mplicit \textbf{a}ttention-in-attenti\textbf{o}n network, called \textbf{CiaoSR}.
 We explicitly design an implicit attention network to learn the ensemble weights for the nearby local features.
 Furthermore, we embed a scale-aware attention in this implicit attention network to exploit additional non-local information.
-Extensive experiments on benchmark datasets demonstrate CiaoSR significantly outperforms the existing single image super resolution~(SISR) methods with the same backbone.
-In addition, the proposed method also achieves the state-of-the-art performance on the arbitrary-scale SR task.
+Extensive experiments on benchmark datasets demonstrate CiaoSR significantly outperforms the existing single image SR methods with the same backbone.
+In addition, CiaoSR also achieves the state-of-the-art performance on the arbitrary-scale SR task.
 The effectiveness of the method is also demonstrated on the real-world SR setting.
 More importantly, CiaoSR can be flexibly integrated into any backbone to improve the SR performance.